EnderBro123/Enders-Marios-Modpacks/.github/ISSUE_TEMPLATE/submit-a-bug-report.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.

-**Screenshots**
+**Screenshots or Videos**
-If applicable, add screenshots to help explain your problem.
+If applicable, add screenshots or videos to help explain your problem.

 **Modpack Version**
 Give us the version of the modpack your having issues with.